The Irish Credit Bureau Explained

 Question: What can the ICB access from Donegal Town Credit Union?

-Answer: With permission of the member, the Credit Union provides the same information to the ICB as other ICB members.
+Answer: The Credit Union provides the same information to the ICB as other ICB members.
 This does not extend to loans taken out or repayment histories prior to the Credit Union becoming a member of ICB.
 However, where a loan incorporates an existing loan (i.e. a top-up), the new balance is the figure disclosed to ICB.
-Confidentiality and disclosure of your personal information is subject to the Data Protection Acts 1988 & 2003 and the Credit Union Act, 1997 (as amended).
+Confidentiality and disclosure of your personal information is subject to the Data Protection Acts 1988 & 2003, the GDPR and the Credit Union Act, 1997 (as amended).

 Question: Is my ability to get a loan affected by my ICB report?